ConvincibleMedia/ruby-gem-demand/README.md

 By *present* here we mean that:

-* The variable is not equal to `nil`
+* The variable is not equal to `nil` nor responds truthfully to `nil?`
-* If it is an Array or Hash, it isn't empty
+* If it is an Array or Hash, it isn't empty; nor does it respond truthfully to `empty?`
-* If it is a String, it isn't empty or just whitespace
+* If it is a String, it isn't empty or just whitespace, i.e. if it is `.strip`ed, it won't just be empty

-(This uses ActiveSupport's `blank?` method, but overrides it evaluating `false` as blank.)

 If you actually want your variable to be `nil` (i.e. you want the default value when the variable is *not* nil), specify the class you're looking for as `NilClass`):